In previous articles, I outlined the steps in addressing transport challenges:

 - Assessment of a transport option requires, at a minimum, consideration of a base case and project case

-- Analysis of monetised costs requires determination of a net present value, while non-monetised impacts can be assessed using a qualitative approach
+- Analysis of monetised costs requires determination of a net present value, while assessing non-monetised impacts using a qualitative approach

 - Multi-Criteria Analysis allows comprehensive consideration of impacts and incorporates a Benefit-Cost Analysis